-This GCSE focuses on practical cooking skills to ensure that you develop greater understanding of nutrition, food provenance and the working characteristics of food materials.
+The new GCSE focuses on practical cooking skills to ensure that you develop greater understanding of nutrition, food provenance and the working characteristics of food materials.
 At the heart of the qualification is a focus on developing practical cookery skills and a robust understanding of nutrition.

-Food Preparation & Nutrition GCSE will help you to develop a greater understanding of nutrition, food provenance and the working characteristics of food materials.
+The new Food Preparation and Nutrition GCSE will help you to develop a greater understanding of nutrition, food provenance and the working characteristics of food materials.
 You'll also learn about food from around the world, through the study of British and international culinary traditions as well as developing an understanding of where food comes from (food provenance) and the challenges surrounding food security.
-You'll master culinary skills and science behind food and cooking.
+You'll master culinary skills and appreciate the science behind food and cooking.
 This is an exciting and creative course which will allow you to demonstrate your practical skills and make connections between theory and practice.